 Deric is an Eagle Scout, Vigil Honor member of the Order of the Arrow, National Camping School Trained, Certified Exploring Executive, Registered STEM Scout Executive, recipient of the Lutheran Living Faith Award, and Rotarian.
 He is a native of South-Central Pennsylvania and a graduate of Lebanon Valley College.
 Deric resides in Manchester, NH with his wife Kimberly and their rescue dog, Mickey.
 Deric is an avid hiker and enjoys playing golf when time allows.

-Bianka Beaudoin soon to be Bianka Cullen in October 2021!
-Bianka joins the Daniel Webster Council, Boy Scouts of America as the Development Director in May 2021.
+Bianka joined the Daniel Webster Council, Boy Scouts of America as the Development Director in May 2021.

 Prior to joining the team at the Daniel Webster Council, she has served as Chief Executive Officer at The Way Home (TWH), Manchester, NH from 2019 to 2021 serving on the Leadership team of Manchester Continuum of Care (MCoC) and other projects that assist individuals to reach their housing goals.
 Bianka started at TWH in 2017 – 2019 as the Development/Operations Director.
-Throughout her time at TWH she has focusing on fund development, marketing, community outreach, board recruitment & engagement, budgeting, and evaluating the sustainability of the organizations mission.
+Throughout her time at TWH she had focused on fund development, marketing, community outreach, board recruitment & engagement, budgeting, and evaluating the sustainability of the organization’s mission.

-Bianka has provide leadership and passion to the Greater Manchester community for over 16 years.
-Her non-profit career began in Direct Support working with young 12- 24 years old in a group home, home-based, and community based from 2005 – 2011 which included area agencies EasterSeals, NH, Community Bridges, Moore Center Services, and Waypoint.
+Bianka has provided leadership and passion to the Greater Manchester community for over 16 years.
+Her non-profit career began in Direct Support working with young people 12- 24 years old in a group home, home-based, and community-based from 2005 – 2011 which included area agencies EasterSeals, NH, Community Bridges, Moore Center Services, and Waypoint.

-Bianka currently resides in Goffstown with her fiancé Andrew and soon to be daughters Sarah & Jen and canine family members include Bella and Rossie.
-Bianka is active in her community assisting episodically with events for Intown Manchester, serving on board that include Holy Cross Family Learning Center and Manchester Continuum of Care.
+Bianka currently resides in Goffstown with her husband Andrew and daughters Sarah & Jen and canine family members include Bella and Rossie.
+Bianka is active in her community assisting episodically with events for Intown Manchester, serving on the board that includes Holy Cross Family Learning Center and Manchester Continuum of Care.
 Bianka became a member of the Manchester Kiwanis in 2017 and currently chairs the social media & website committee and helps on the social committee.

-In her spare time Bianka loves to travel, enjoys hiking, ATV Riding, swimming, and floating in the pool.
-Bianka is excited to join the team to focus her skills on the development efforts of the Daniel Webster Counsel to assist in all young people to find adventure and build strong leaders for our future.
+In her spare time, Bianka loves to travel, enjoys hiking, ATV Riding, swimming, and floating in the pool.
+Bianka is excited to join the team to focus her skills on the development efforts of the Daniel Webster Council to assist all young people to find adventure and build strong leaders for our future.